djsnipa1/stackoverflow-scraper/output/StackOverflow_Top_Python_Questions.md

 ## [What does the yield keyword do?](https://stackoverflow.com/questions/231767/what-does-the-yield-keyword-do)

-**8064 Votes**, Alex.
+**9996 Votes**, Alex.
 S.

 To understand what `yield` does, you must understand what generators are.
-And before generators come iterables.
+And before you can understand generators, you must understand iterables.

 ### Iterables